Functions

 Decision functions rely purely on the inputs that are given, and on values that are available in the environment's scope.

-You can see this example in the file fruit.l4.
+You can see this example in the file fruit.l4arrow-up-right.

 The GIVEN keywords indicate the types of the input parameters.